-The coveted Urban Development Institute of Australia (UDIA) NSW President’s Award is an honour bestowed on the best project out of the annual UDIA NSW/ ACT Awards for Excellence winners.
-The Insitutte's President personally selects this best-of-the-best project based on its superior innovation and quality.
+The prestigious UDIA NSW President’s Award is an honour bestowed on the best project out of the annual UDIA NSW/ACT Awards for Excellence winners.
+The Insitute's President personally selects this best-of-the-best project based on its superior innovation and quality.

-5 Martin Place, Sydney, Cbus Property and DEXUS Property Group
+2016 - 5 Martin Place by Cbus Property & DEXUS Property Group

-2015 - Casba, Cornerstone Property Group with SJB Architecture and Billard Leece Partnership
+2015 - Casba by Cornerstone Property Group with SJB Architecture and Billard Leece Partnership

 2014 - ESQUE, Mosman by HELM Pty Limited